 \subsection{The Symmetrization WBCE (SWBCE) Loss}

-To address the above problem, we propose the Symmetrization Weighted Binary Cross-Entropy (SWBCE) loss, which augments WBCE with a complementary perspective: prediction-based weighting.
-SWBCE assumes that an edge prediction should be made only when the evidence is strong, and punishes overconfident false positives.
-It does so by introducing a symmetrical counterpart to the standard WBCE — one that evaluates the loss from the perspective of predictions rather than only the ground-truth.
+To address this issue, we propose the Symmetrization Weighted Binary Cross-Entropy (SWBCE) loss, which augments WBCE with a complementary prediction-based weighting mechanism.
+SWBCE assumes that an edge should be predicted only when sufficient evidence exists, similar to human decision-making, and penalizes overconfident false positives.
+It does so by introducing a symmetrical counterpart to the standard WBCE, one that evaluates the loss from the perspective of predictions rather than only the ground-truth.

 Intuitively, SWBCE encourages high recall by emphasizing rare ground-truth edges as in WBCE, while also enforcing high precision by penalizing confidently predicted edges that do not correspond to ground-truth.
-Since error-predicting an edge pixel will face more harsh punishment, models will tend to predict an edge pixel only when with higher confidence.
-Therefore, it aligns with the latter consideration of the discriminating nature of edge, and can provide positive effects on predicting perceptual edges.
-Moreover, since another problem on ED, the polluted textures, is also due to the error-predicted edge pixels, such a solution can also positively affect the cleanliness of the predicted edge maps.
+Since incorrect edge predictions are penalized more severely, models become more cautious and predict edges only when confidence is sufficiently high.
+This mechanism aligns with the discriminative nature of human perception, thereby improving the perceptual sharpness and structural clarity of predicted edges.
+Moreover, because texture pollution in ED primarily stems from false edge predictions, the proposed formulation helps generate cleaner and more stable edge maps.